-Victoria Blue salvia plants reach about 18 inches tall, with a spread of about 12 inches.
-The deep blue flowers run up and down flower spikes that are commonly as long as 8 inches, thereby giving them a lot of pop in a landscape design.
+Victoria Blue salvia plant is valued for the deep blue flowers that run up and down its showy flower spikes, which are commonly as long as 8 inches.
 The foliage is also pretty, being a grayish-green; the leaves are lance-shaped.
 This type of ornamental sage can be made to bloom all summer long with proper care.
-Take advantage of this long-blooming quality and use the plants to fill holes in your sequence of bloom.
+Take advantage of its long-blooming quality and use this member of the mint family to fill holes in your sequence of bloom.

 It is a good idea to deadhead them if you are striving for the best flowering display possible.
 Some gardeners prefer to let the flowers go to seed, hoping for naturalization, in which case they will avoid deadheading.
 Divide them in spring if you are growing the plants as perennials and you wish to gain extra plants for use in other areas of the yard.

 These plants do tend to get powdery mildew on their leaves.
 If you are growing them as perennials, you may not consider this a big problem, since the powdery mildew does no real harm and the plants will come back just fine next spring.
 But if you are growing them as annuals, you have a small window of opportunity in which to enjoy them, and powdery mildew would spoil your enjoyment.
 Since powdery mildew is a fungus, and since fungi like moist conditions, the key to preventing it is moisture control:

 - Provide your plants with good air flow by giving them enough space (do not plant them tightly together).
 Good air flow helps the foliage dry off after it rains.
 Since plant width is up to 18 inches, space them at least 18 inches on center in a mass planting of Victoria Blue salvias if avoiding powdery mildew is your goal.